niklauslee/staruml-docs/docs/source/introduction.rst

 Extensibility
 =============

 StarUML 2 is developed using modern Web Technologies, so anyone can write extensions using HTML5, CSS, and JavaScript.
 Adding a new menu, accessing to model data, adding a new user interfaces or dialogs, and even new modeling languages (e.g., ERD, BPMN) could be defined as an extension.
-In addition, the model file (.umlj) is stored in JSON (JavaScript Object Notation) format which can be parsed and accessed easily in many programming languages.
+In addition, the model file (.mdj) is stored in JSON (JavaScript Object Notation) format which can be parsed and accessed easily in many programming languages.
 One interesting point of StarUML 2 is Node.js integration.
 This allows you to access local files, many kinds of Databases, and interoperating with various Servers.
 Moreover, you can utilize more than 50,000 Node.js packages to write extensions.

 Enhanced UX